GenericMadScientist/GenericMadScientist.github.io/_posts/2021-07-08-ntr-npc-spawns.md

 data.

 The next important thing is the PRNG used.
 Like with packs, it's an LCG, but it's a different LCG.
-I have included an auxillary method called `randnum` that gives a procedure the game often uses to generate a random number from 0 to upper_bound - 1 for some upper bound.
+I have included an auxiliary method called `randnum` that gives a procedure the game often uses to generate a random number from 0 to upper_bound - 1 for some upper bound.